davideshay/groceries/mkdocs/docs/installation/installation.md

     * Install via Docker
     * Run the code on an existing web server.
 You will have to build the output using "ionic build" and then deploy to your web server.
 * Installation instructions for web/mobile app (docker)
     * Use the Dockerfile in client/Dockerfile to build an image to deploy.
+Alternatively, use the latest version on ghcr - for instance:
+    ```docker pull ghcr.io/davideshay/groceries-server:1.1.2```
     * You should have a ".env" file locally with an assignment pointing to your backend/API component.
 For development, this might be something like:
     ```DEFAULT_API_URL=http://localhost:3333```
     For production, this might be: